Disa uniflora: Distribution

 Its range is restricted to the Sandstone Mountains of the South Western Cape, South Africa, west of Hermanus to Table Mountain and northwards into the Cederberg Mountains.
 It is common on Table Mountain, and the Back Table, but is rarely seen further south on the Cape Peninsula.
 The orchid grows near waterfalls, streamlets, and seeps in the mountains.
 It is, however, never found along the shores of dams whose water levels vary considerably during the year.

 Description

-It is a fairly stout perennial 15 – 60 cm in height, spreading by stolons.
-The leaves are lance shaped, the lower ones spreading or semi-erect up to 25 cm long.
-The inflorescence is 1-3 flowered.
+It is a fairly stout perennial in height, spreading by stolons.
+The leaves are lance shaped, the lower ones spreading or semi-erect up to long.
+The inflorescence is 1–3 flowered.
 The blooms are showy, and can be 10 cm across the laterally spreading sepals, which are scarlet to carmine in color.
 The middle, upright sepal is pinkish on the inside with scarlet veins.
 The petals, which are very much smaller than the sepals, are erect colored yellow with red spots at their tops, but pale scarlet at their bases.
 It blooms during the summer months, particularly in January, but continuing into March.